← All posts

 Where is the review boundary?

-If a legal AI system cannot enforce a real boundary between draft output and legal effect, the rest of the stack matters less than vendors want buyers to believe.
+If a legal AI system cannot enforce a real boundary between draft output and legal effect, model branding cannot carry the product.

-A better model can improve drafting quality.
-It can improve recall, reasoning, and fluency.
-All of that matters.
+A better model can improve drafting quality, recall, reasoning, and fluency.

 But legal risk does not begin and end with output quality.